RogueRope/SurvivalGuide/the-n-principles-of-rogue-rope.md

 # The N Principles of Rogue Rope

-## Radical Transparency <a id="Radical-Transparancy"></a>

-Any part of the orga will be open for the participants.
-There’s no secret man behind the curtain.
-Financial en organisational stuff should be clear to all interested participants.
-For external people, We'll probably be judged by them.
-So fuck it, we’re a yoga club.

 ## Radical Self-responsibility <a id="Radical-Self-responsibility"></a>

 Rogue Rope encourages the individual to discover, exercise and rely on his or her inner resources.
 We don’t care about your hangups, or politics.